 Part of being a professional means taking control of various aspects of photography, not letting things be haphazard or fall to chance.
-For many years, it’s been really easy to take control of White Balance, but sadly many photographers still shoot with their camera on Auto – and then wonder why their images don’t quite look right.
-The solution is simple – learn to use an ExpoDisc, and use it continually throughout a shoot.
+For many years, it’s been really easy to take control of White Balance, but sadly many photographers still shoot with their camera on Auto – and then wonder why their images don’t quite look right, or why they have to spend so much time fixing each image.
+The solution is simple – use an ExpoDisc continually throughout a shoot.

-This video shows why I use one, and also the dramatic difference before and after using one on this shoot.
+This video shows why I use one, and also the dramatic difference before and after.

 Perfect Color Starts In Camera

 You need to set your color balance custom in camera.
 And I do this continually throughout the shoot.
 A little device called the ExpoDisc is an amazing product, and makes this easy.
 It’s small, easy to use, and should be a part of every photographer’s gear bag.
 I actually keep a few in my bag in case I lose one, and there is always one in my pocket to use.

 To use it, simply put it over your lens, aim at your light source, and use your camera to record a new custom white balance.
 That’s it.
 Because every camera brand and model are different, there are some tricks for using an ExpoDisc with each type.
 I share those tips in a second video at the bottom of this page.